icann/rdap-conformance-tool/docs/std_95/common_structures.md

   "message": "The JSON value is not included as a Relation Name in linkRelations."
 }
 ```
-    5. If the JSON name _type_ exists, the value shall be included as a "Type Name/Subtype Name" as registered in mediaTypes.
+    5. Test case [-10605](#id-testCase-10605){ #id-testCase-10605 }: If the JSON name _type_ exists, the value shall be included as a "Type Name/Subtype Name" as registered in mediaTypes.
 ``` json
 {
   "code": -10605,